 6. Leverage Google Workspace to go paperless

 While this option might not be suitable for everyone, going paperless would be the most eco-friendly and cost-efficient alternative on our list today.

-In fact, the Google Workspace space offers users powerful tools that can help organisations go paperless more easily.
+In fact, the Google Workspace space offers users powerful tools that can help organizations go paperless more easily.

 Ensure Remote Printing and Data Security in Google Workspace

-Whichever alternative printing solution you choose, make sure Data security is observed throughout for your domain.
+Whichever alternative printing solution you choose, make sure Data security is observed throughout your domain.

 Here are a few Print Security Tips for Google Workspace admins to consider: